-The Covid 19 pandemic has increased the risk of default; the council is allowing payment terms with tenants to mitigate defaults.
+The Covid 19 pandemic and it's legacy has increased the risk of default; the council is allowing payment terms with tenants to mitigate defaults.

-Note Amount at 31 March 2021 Historical experience of default Adjustment for market conditions at 31 March 2021 maximum exposure £'000 % % £ General debtors Housing rents Other In addition to the above Financia payment of statutory Housing Business Rates collection.
-The r Benefit debt and c 54.6% 0% uncil is expos - Overpaid Housing Benefits 2,522 90.0% 90.0% 2,269 Costs associated with Council Business Rates Collection Tax and 710 41.7% 41.7% 296 (a) The council does not gene rally allo w credit for customers ar nd the estimat ed risks are
+Note Amount at 31 March 2022 Historical experience of default Adjustment for market conditions at 31 March 2022 Estimated maximum exposure to default £'000 % % £ General debtors Housing rents Other In addition to the above Financial payment of statutory Housing Benerates collection.
+The risks are shown efit deb t and costs a 54.8% 0% uncil is expos Overpaid Housing Benefits 2,461 90.0% 90.0% 2,214 Costs associated with Council Ta Business Rates Collection ax and 727 41.7% 41.7% 303 (a) The council does not generally by doubtful debt allowances which assessment of future collectability.